akhilbond/akhilbond.github.io/Courses/Network_Centric/notes.md

 ### fopen/open

 - Both of these statements open a file and creates a file pointer to identify the location of the current file position in the file.
-- The syntax from the fopen command is
+- The syntax from the fopen statement is
 ```C
 FILE* fp = fopen(const char* pathname, const char* mode);
 ```